Telcred/blink/README.md

 ## Credits
 __Content__
-- The backgorund image is from: [vecteezy](https://static.vecteezy.com/ti/gratis-vektor/p1/3013055-frihand-varldskarta-skiss-pa-vit-bakgrund-vector.jpg)
+- The background image is from: [vecteezy](https://static.vecteezy.com/ti/gratis-vektor/p1/3013055-frihand-varldskarta-skiss-pa-vit-bakgrund-vector.jpg)

 - Thank you to engineers at Telcred for explaining JavaScript "async" and "await".

-- I also used W3schools throughout the project.
+- I also used W3Schools throughout the project.